Page 10: Historical Events In January - 23

 2004 Senate Democrats demanded an investigation of U.S. government dealings with Halliburton Co. following revelations of kickbacks on Iraq contracts on January - 23.

-2006 Stephen Harper wins the federal election in Canada, forming a minority government on this day in history.
+2006 Stephen Harper wins the federal election in Canada, forming a minority government on January - 23.

-2009 Dendermonde nursery attack occurred in Dendermonde, Belgium on this day in history.
+2009 Dendermonde nursery attack occurred in Dendermonde, Belgium on January - 23.

-2012 On this day in history european Union agrees to embargo Iranian oil in protest against Iran's alleged nuclear weapons program
+2012 European Union agrees to embargo Iranian oil in protest against Iran's alleged nuclear weapons program on January - 23.

 « Previous Page | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | Next Page »